- Search The Registry

 Dee Dee Bridgewater

 Born Denise Eileen Garrett in Memphis, Tennessee.
 She grew up in Flint, Michigan, her father, Matthew Garrett, was a jazz trumpeter and teacher at Manassas High School.
-In a Registry interview she talked fondly about her childhood visits to her grandparents home and many memories of her childhood from summers spent on their farm in Amelia, Ohio.
+In an African American Registry interview, she talked fondly about her childhood visits to her grandparent's home and many memories of her childhood from summers spent on their farm in Amelia, Ohio.
 At the age of sixteen, she was singing in clubs in Michigan.
 In 1968, she attended Michigan State University before transferring to the University of Illinois.

 In the late 1980s and early 1990s, she returned from the world of musical to jazz.
 She performed at the Montreux Jazz Festival in 1990, and four years later, she finally collaborated with Horace Silver, whom she had long admired, and released the album Love and Peace: A Tribute to Horace Silver.
 Performed also at the San Francisco Jazz Festival (1996).
 Her 1997 tribute album Dear Ella won her the 1998 Grammy Award for Best Jazz Vocal Album, and the 1998 album Live at Yoshi's was also worth a Grammy nomination.
 Performed again at the Monterey Jazz Festival (1998).
 She has also explored on This is New (2002) the songs of Kurt Weill, and, on her next album J'ai Deux Amours (2005), the French Classics.
 Her album Red Earth, released in 2007, featured Africa-inspired themes and contributions by numerous musicians from the West African nation of Mali.

 In 2007, Bridgewater performed at the San Francisco Jazz Festival and with the Terence Blanchard Quintet at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 She tours frequently around the world.
-In 2009 Bridgewater opened the Shanghai JZ Jazz Festival with tunes associated with Ella Fitzgerald, Ellington compositions and other jazz standards.
+In 2009 Bridgewater opened the Shanghai JZ Jazz Festival with tunes associated with Ella Fitzgerald, Ellington compositions, and other jazz standards.
 She is also a United Nations Ambassador for the Food and Agriculture Organization.
-Bridgewater is mother to three children, Tulani Bridgewater from her marriage to Cecil Bridgewater, China Moses from her marriage to theater, film and television director Gilbert Moses and Gabriel Durand from her last marriage to French concert promoter Jean-Marie Durand.
-In 2010 Bridgewater release Eleanora Fagan, To Billie with love from Dee Dee Bridgewater.
+Bridgewater is the mother of three children, Tulani Bridgewater from her marriage to Cecil Bridgewater, China Moses from her marriage to theater, film, and television director Gilbert Moses and Gabriel Durand from her last marriage to French concert promoter Jean-Marie Durand.
+In 2010 Bridgewater release Eleanora Fagan, To Billie with Love from Dee Dee Bridgewater.

 Voices That Guide Us interview, African American Registry.